 - As with the RCP, applicants must meet state residency and college program requirements.
 First-professional degree programs, such as law, medicine, dentistry, optometry and pharmacy, are not offered in the ACM and cannot be requested.

-- The Academic Common Market/Electronic Campus (ACM/EC) Program
+Market/Electronic Campus (ACM/EC) Program

 - This program is especially for online students.
 Like the ACM, the ACM/EC allows students in selected online programs to pay in-state tuition rates when similar degree programs are not available at colleges and universities in the students’ home states.